department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-conversation-guide.md

 _Send link to prototype:_

-**Task 1 - (Start from the signed-in MHV landing page) You want to check your lab result from your recent visit and ask a question about your lab result.**  It would really help me if you could talk me through what you are thinking as you figure out how to do this on the website.
+**_Task 1 - MR and SM_**(Start from the signed-in MHV landing page) You want to check your lab result from your recent visit and ask a question about your lab result.
+It would really help me if you could talk me through what you are thinking as you figure out how to do this on the website.

 _Optional probes - very flexible, adapt as appropriate depending on participant behavior:_
 - What are you thinking as you (_go somewhere, do something_)?